Deltares/iMOD-Documentation/docs/index.rst

-The proven technology and expertise of iMOD is consolidated within iMOD 5. iMOD 5 supports structured calculations with MODFLOW2005 and structured MODFLOW6 and can be coupled to the unsaturated zone model MetaSWAP.
+The proven technology and expertise of iMOD is consolidated within iMOD 5. iMOD 5 supports structured calculations with MODFLOW2005 and structured MODFLOW 6 and can be coupled to the unsaturated zone model MetaSWAP.
 The model input and output can be visualised in the fast interactive viewer.
 `The documentation of iMOD 5 can be found here